frankiesek/valheim_custom_raids/README.md

 - PLEASE, test your raids before commiting.

 List of commited raids:
+- bonemassghost - The ghost of Bonemass can hunt you after his demise.
 - burningground - The ground begins to produce flames.
 Some greylings for fun.
 Also some surtlings (2 after Eikhtyr, more after Elder).
 - deathsquitoes - Spawns pissed of swarm of deathsquitos. (scales with bosses killed, starts after bonemass).
+- dragonghost - The ghost of Moder can hunt you after his demise.
+- eikhtyrghost - The ghost of Eikthyr can hunt you after his demise.
+- elderghost - The ghost of Greydwarf king Elder can hunt you after his demise.
 - forrest - Spawns some roots and greydwarfs in a black forrest.
 - goblinparty - Spawns goblin hunting party after Moder demise.
 - mountains - Spawns dragon hatchlings (and a golem after defeating Moder).
+- yagluthghost - The ghost of Goblin kin Yagluth can hunt you after his demise.